RocketScienceOfficial/.github/profile/README.md

 ## Project Overview

 Our mission is to design, develop, and implement cutting-edge technologies that will propel our rocket to new heights.
-From the intricacies of onboard computing to the precision of telemetry data transmission, every aspect of our project is meticulously planned and executed.
+From the intricacies of on-board computing to the precision of telemetry data transmission, every aspect of our project is meticulously planned and executed.

 ## Key Features